THE INTERNATIONAL CONTEXT (NDC 3000), 3 CREDITS

 Perceptions of Conflict & War in the Media (NDC 4022), 2 Credits

 This course will explore classic and contemporary issues in international security through the media.
-The class will examine the origins of war, international terrorism, just-war theory, and the proliferation of weapons of mass destruction.
-More broadly, the course will critically analyze central issues of human nature, wartime experiences, heroism, national identity, and the conception of the “other” through film and other forms of media.
-The goal of this elective is to prompt participants to examine their own assumptions historical narratives of security and recognize the relationship between culture, international relations, and security.
+The class will examine the origins of war, international terrorism, the just-war theory, and the proliferation of weapons of mass destruction.
+More broadly, the course will critically analyze central issues of human nature, wartime experiences, heroism, national identity, and the conception of the "other"; through film and other forms of media.
+The goal of this elective is to prompt participants to examine their assumptions historical narratives of security and recognize the relationship between culture, international relations, and security.

 Forecasting the Future: Method for Strategic Leaders (NDC 4023), 2 Credits

 Can we forecast the future?
 Is it not dangerous to predict the future?
-This course argues that predicting one’s future is essential; not for compliance, but rather to master the risks involved and decide on one’s own life as much as possible.
+This course argues that predicting one’s future is essential; not for compliance, but rather to master the risks involved and decide on ones own life as much as possible.
 If we are to act on the future as strategic leaders, we need to understand what the future has planned for us.
-As an army general sends out a scout or a spy to observe what is going on in the camp of the enemy in order to develop a strategy, prediction is to make oneself a scout of time, a spy of the future.
+As an army general sends out a scout or a spy to observe what is going on in the camp of the enemy to develop a strategy, the prediction is to make oneself a scout of time, a spy of the future.
 Based on rational thinking and intuition, this course defends the idea that it is possible to predict most of our individual and collective future.
 Mankind has long been asking questions about the future, with little success.
 Today, it is largely possible to look into the future on earth.
 First, the course provides a conceptual discussion on the differences between “knowing the future”, “saying the future”, and “predicting the future”.
 Second, it takes a historical perspective to discuss the regularities, the variations, and the complexity of interactions in the world.
 Third, it introduces a method for predicting the future, followed by application exercises (Attali, 2016).